SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/hadamard_transpilation.md

 end
 ```

-This example is going to introduce the Hadamard gate.
-Also, this example demonstrates how to use a transpiler to run a non-native gate, the Hadamard gate, on Anyon's Quantum Computer.
+This tutorial is going to introduce the Hadamard gate.
+Also, this tutorial demonstrates how to use a transpiler to run a non-native gate, the Hadamard gate, on Anyon's Quantum Computer.

 ## Theory